nvzqz/minimal-mistakes/_pages/about.md

 Boston University.

 I currently have a fascination with [Rust].
 It makes writing fast and reliable code very easy.
-I've made [some contributions](https://github.com/rust-lang/rust/commits?author=nvzqz) to the language.
+I've made [some contributions][rust-commits] to the language.

 My introduction to software development was through the open source community.
 As a result, I prioritize making my code open and freely distributable on